SirMore/REDWARN/README.md

 REDWARN (Reddit Data for Early Warning and Response to Pandemics) is an acronym for Reddit Data for Pandemic Preparedness.
 This project is part of HackHPC - SC23's HPC in the City: Pandemics hackathon.
 In this project, conversations in the  [Austin sub-Reddit](https://www.reddit.com/r/Austin/) are used to:
 1. Track community opinions to pandemic-related policies.
-2. Estimate community pandemic preventative behaviors such as Masking, vaccination, social distancing
+2. Estimate community pandemic preventative behaviors such as Masking, Vaccination, and Social Distancing.

 For more infomation please check out the HackHPC webpage [here](https://hackhpc.github.io/hpcinthecity23/).